Haru1O1/Haru1O1.github.io/_posts/2025-01-17-Learning_HTML_Day7_8.md

     - https://vercel.com/
     - provides a server for use that can take the code and be used publicly
     - Steps (Website Version)
-        1. Login or Create a account on Vercel
+        1. Login or Create an account on Vercel
         2. Import your repository (GitHub, GitLab, or Bitbucket).
         3. Configure the Project
         4. Deploy the Project
             - The preview URL should be -> https://your-project-name.vercel.app
         5. Continuous Deployment
-            - Every time you push or update the repository linked to the Vercel it automatically rebuild and redeploy the project
+            - Every time you push or update the repository linked to the Vercel it automatically rebuilds and redeploy the project
         6. Custom Domain (Optional)
             - Custom domain (e.g., mywebsite.com) -> Domains section & Add
         7. Monitor and Manage Deployments